Dr. Shivani Nag

-- 2010-2015: Ph.D. in Psychology of Education, from Jawaharlal Nehru University.
+- 2010-2015: Ph.D. in Educational Studies, from Jawaharlal Nehru University.
 Thesis title- ‘A Study of Socio-Cultural Inclusion of Children in Theories and Practices of Multilingual Education in India’.

 - 2007-2009: M.Phil. in ‘Psychology of Education’ from Jawaharlal Nehru University.
 Thesis title- ‘Inclusion of Socio-Cultural Context in Education: An ethnography of a Digantar School’.

 - 2004-2006: M.A. in Psychology from University of Delhi.

 - 2001-2004: B.A. in Psychology (Hons.) from Lady Shri Ram College for Women, University of Delhi

 - Assistant Professor, PG Department of Psychology, Ravenshaw University, Cuttack: January 2014- June 2016.

 - Guest Faculty, Department of Psychology, Lady Shri Ram College for Women: July 2013- October 2013

 - Research Officer (Multilingual Education Programme Development) in National Multilingual Resource Consortium (NMRC), UNICEF funded Project in Jawaharlal Nehru University: April 2009- October 2011.